Sand Coreopsis

 Aster family (Asteraceae)

-Cultivation: The preference is full sun, and mesic to dry conditions.
-Poor soil is preferred because of the reduction in competition from other plants; it can contain sandy or rocky material.
+Cultivation: The preference is full sun, mesic to dry conditions, and poor soil containing sandy or rocky material.
+This plant will adapt to soil containing fertile loam if it is well-drained and taller plants are kept away from it.
 This plant is easy to grow from transplants.
-In open sunny situations, it sometimes spreads aggressively.
+In open areas with exposed ground, it may spread aggressively.

-Range & Habitat: Sand Coreopsis occurs in NE Illinois, in counties along the Illinois River, SW Illinois, and scattered other counties (see Distribution Map).
-It is an uncommon plant.
-Habitats include mesic to dry sand prairies, gravel prairies, dry areas of black soil prairies, limestone glades, thinly wooded bluffs, and areas along roadsides and railroads.
-Some local populations, particularly in NE Illinois, may be plants that have escaped cultivation.
-Other populations are the result of habitat restoration efforts.
+Range & Habitat: The native Sand Coreopsis occurs in NE Illinois, counties along the Illinois River, SW Illinois, and scattered counties elsewhere within the state (see Distribution Map).
+In Illinois, it is an uncommon plant.
+Habitats include mesic to dry sand prairies, gravel prairies, hill prairies, limestone glades, thinly wooded bluffs, areas along railroads, and roadsides.
+Some local populations, particularly in heavily populated NE Illinois, may be plants that have escaped cultivation.
+In addition, some populations within the state are the result of habitat restoration efforts.

-Photographic Location: The photographs were taken in a sand prairie at Kickapoo State Park in Vermillion County, Illinois.
+Photographic Location: The photographs were taken at a sand prairie of Kickapoo State Park in Vermilion County, Illinois, and at a flower garden in Urbana, Illinois.